 I am a certified yoga and ayurveda teacher, a high sensitive person, a singer and student of naad yoga (the yoga of sound) and Hindustani classical music.

-When I ended up in a yoga class by chance, I immediately understood that I found what I have been looking for and that this would eventually change my entire life.
+My first yoga experiences I had as a child with my mum who also introduced me into different alternative healing techniques.
+Years later I ended up in a yoga class again by chance and immediately understood that this would eventually change my life.
 Within 3 months I quit my unhealthy habits, started to eat healthy as my mum already taught me years ago and found back to the spiritual path.

 A couple of years later I quit my job and finally did what I always wanted to do: traveling India.
 I bought a one-way-ticket, left Berlin and for the next 9 months extensively studied Yoga and Ayurveda in the country that is known to be the cradle of yoga.

 My way initially led me to Rolf and Marci Naujokat in Goa who taught me Ashtanga Yoga.
 Then I travelled up north and stayed for 4 months in the Himalayas where I studied and worked full-time at the ayurvedic clinic and yoga school of Dr. Arun Sharma.
 The curriculum included Hatha Yoga, Indian Philosophies, Ayurveda Medicine & Theory, Ayurvedic Massages & Therapies, Ayurvedic Cooking & Nutrition and Panchakarma for Westerners (Detox).
 It provided an in-depth study and experience of traditional Indian yoga and ayurveda.

 A time will come when you shall meet your teacher for a tenth of a second.
 When you see your teacher, you will feel it in your heart, not your head.
 That is the end, beginning and middle of it (Yogi Bhajan 9/22/2002).